zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/software-engineering/web-development/Front-end/Framework/Vue/utility.md

 ### Data

 # Vue directive
-- This section is better categorized by the type of utility
+- This section is better categorized by the types of utility
 ## ```v-text```
 ## ```v-html```
 ## ```v-show```